JiangWeibeta/ECVC/README.md

 @inproceedings{jiang2025biecvc,
-  title={BiECVC: Gated Diversification of Bidirectional Contexts for Learned Video Compression}, author={Jiang, Wei and Li, Junru and Zhang, Kai and Zhang, Li}, booktitle={Proceedings of the ACM International Conference on Multimedi}, year={2025}
+  title={BiECVC: Gated Diversification of Bidirectional Contexts for Learned Video Compression}, author={Jiang, Wei and Li, Junru and Zhang, Kai and Zhang, Li}, booktitle={Proceedings of the ACM International Conference on Multimedia}, year={2025}
 }
 ```